 - sweet-as-candy corn

 - spicy Jalapeño

 - Oh!
 And zippiness from fresh lime juice

-Also, I know the pictures show one big piece of salmon, but you can also use four pieces of pre-portioned salmon filets for easier divvying up at the end – no big deal.
+- The recipe calls for a large portion of salmon, but you can also use four pieces of pre-portioned salmon filets for easier divvying up at the end.

 blackened salmon with corn, bacon, and jalapeño